 Crossroads Hospice & Palliative Care an additional level of support and care for our CHF and heart disease.
 Our team is available both to the patient and their families to answer questions, as well as provide support 24 hours a day to help manage the patient’s symptoms.
 This will help them in avoiding late night visits to the emergency room and unnecessary hospital admissions.

 For primary care physicians.

 We are your partners in supporting your end-stage CHF patient.
 Whenever you or your patient needs us, we are here 24/7 to admit new patients and respond to worsening heart disease symptoms.
 The experts of Crossroads Hospice & Palliative Care will help to facilitate an easy transition into our care, and in managing the pain of the patient.

 However, if you believe the patient is not yet ready for hospice care or they do not meet the hospice qualifications for CHF, our palliative care team works side-by-side with primary care physicians to treat common symptoms and help in addressing the questions and concerns of the family.
 PCP’s also receive regular reports from our team, giving you an extra set of eyes and ears and keeping you posted on any changes in the patient’s condition.

 When to call hospice.

-While there is no cure for late-stage CHF, the added specialized care and support of hospice care can improve quality of life for cardiac patients, as well as their families and caregivers.
-Crossroads Hospice and Palliative Care provides care in the location wherever the patient chooses whether that is their home, an assisted living facility, or an inpatient unit.
+While there is no cure for late-stage CHF, the added support of hospice care can improve quality of life for patients and their families.
+Crossroads Hospice is here to offer support wherever the patient calls home - including assisted living facilities, and in-patient units.